vishvAsa/AgamaH/amerindian/mAya/christian-mask.md

 title = "Christian mask"
 +++

-For classical mAya religious text popol vuh, see AgamaH pages.

 ## Traditionalist Catholicism
 ### Status under Christianity
 “Traditionalist Catholicism” refers to a broad set of religious beliefs, traditions, and practices that generally align with Roman Catholicism, but intermingle Indigenous polytheism and practices to form a local syncretic faith.